mantidproject/mantid/docs/source/concepts/DynamicalStructureFactorFromAbInitio.rst

 describe in general how the theoretical :math:`S` is calculated from from *ab initio* data by plugins in Mantid.

 During an inelastic neutron scattering experiment, a sample is exposed to neutron flux and a response is recorded in the form of dynamical structure factor, :math:`S(\mathbf{Q}, \omega)`.
-In principle, one obtains a vibrational spectrum which can be quite difficult to analyse; in crystalline materials this related to the wavevector-dependent *phonon* spectrum.
+In principle, one obtains a vibrational spectrum that can be quite difficult to analyse; in crystalline materials this is related to the wavevector-dependent *phonon* spectrum.
 In order to better understand experimental outputs, one can compare with results from modelling.
 *Ab initio* calculations, especially within density-functional theory (DFT) [#Kohn1964]_, have proven quite successful in predicting vibrational spectra.